CallumLovekin28/CreativeCollaboration/WEB14202-Callum-Lovekin.md

 ### Image Capture Library

 We kept the same teams as the rebrand project but this time our brief was to "Create an image library that adheres to a niche" We chose to aim our library at publishers and authors and picked nature as our theme.
 I was in charge of the web design and branding.

+We looked at competitors to see if we could somehow appeal to a niche audience, we chose book publishers and authours as our audience.
+We designed the site with a simple UI in mind so our audience could filter out what images they wanted to see rather than them having to go through loads.

 - [Website Link](http://roots.raveweb.net/)